SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 #### Admin and Monitor Users and Passwords

 A management `admin` and a `monitor` user will be created at the broker initial deployment, with [global access level](https://docs.solace.com/Admin/SEMP/SEMP-API-Archit.htm#Role-Bas) "admin" and "read-only", respectively.
-The passwords are auto-generated if not provided and stored in Operator-generated secrets.
+The passwords will be auto-generated if not provided and will be stored in Operator-generated secrets.

 It is also possible to provide pre-existing secrets containing the respective passwords as in the following example:
 ```yaml